Poongodi-coder/Maths-equation-quiz-game-/README.md

 3. **Execution**:
    - Open VSCode.
    - Run the program by clicking the “Run” button or pressing the `F5` key on your keyboard.

+### Output
+   - The program displays the equation as below:

+   - You enter 0.8 as the answer, the press OK button.

+   - The program informs you that your answer is correct.

+   - If you press the CANCEL button, the program will skip the question, display the message below, and continue to the next question.

+   - If wrong, program informs you that your answer is wrong.

+   - If the answer is not a number, the message box below will pop up.
+Press OK and continue trying to provide the correct answer for the same question.

+   - This repeats for four more equations.
+   - Finally, the program displays your total score.

+### Error Handling
+The program includes error handling to manage invalid inputs and other exceptions, ensuring a smooth user experience.

+### GUI Elements
+   - simpledialog.askfloat: Prompts the user to enter a floating-point number.
+   - messagebox.showinfo: Displays messages to inform the user about the correctness of their answers and the final score.

 ### Conclusion
 This program provides a simple and interactive way to practice solving equations.
 By following the user manual, even those unfamiliar with Python can easily use the quiz.
 The technical documentation offers a deeper understanding of the code structure and functionality.